algofairness/fatconference-2018-auditing-tutorial/install.md

 The `(venv)` prompt in your shell indicates that the shell is running in a "virtual environment": new python library installs will be isolated from the rest of your system, so you don't risk overwriting anything by accident.

+## The `BlackBoxAuditing` library

-Let's install the library now:
+Let's install the main library now:

     (venv) $ pip3 install BlackBoxAuditing
     Collecting BlackBoxAuditing